 If you’re like most people, you probably don’t give too much thought about the health of your teeth and gums until something goes wrong.
 Whether suffering from a toothache, cavity, dental abscess or broken tooth, experiencing an oral health problem can not only effect your ability to eat, drink and talk, the discomfort can also cause you to lose sleep, perform poorly at work or school and cost you valuable time and money.

 At Barrett Family Dental, you make it our mission to ensure that every one of our patients enjoys the healthiest possible smile for a lifetime.
-Beaverton dentist Dr. Barrett and his courteous and professional staff understands that every patient’s oral health needs are different.
+Beaverton, OR family dentist Dr. Barrett and his courteous and professional staff understands that every patient’s oral health needs are different.
 That’s why we treat every patient as an individual, so we can provide the exact care they need.